 For example, this may occur when children in the same year group live at the same address, or if the distance between the home and the school is exactly the same, for example, blocks of flats.
-If there is no other way of separating the application according to the admissions criteria and to admit both, or all, of the children would cause the Published Admission Number for the child's year group to be exceeded the Governing Body will select the child to be offered the place by drawing lots.
-This process will be overseen by a person independent to the Governing Body.
+If there is no other way of separating the application according to the admissions criteria and to admit both, or all, of the children would cause the Published Admission Number for the child's year group to be exceeded, the Local Authority, on behalf of the Governing Body, will select the child to be offered the final place by random allocation (lottery).
+The draw will be carried out by two officers of the Admissions Service in the presence of a local authority Solicitor.
+The order of draw will be recorded and countersigned at the time.